Graduate Student Handbook

 - Grievance procedures.

-This Handbook serves as both a guidebook to the various resources available to graduate students and as a rulebook to help you complete all the steps required for your advanced degree in anthropology.
-For more information about general requirements applying to students in all Brandeis graduate programs, consult the current Brandeis University Bulletin, especially the section on GSAS “Requirements for the Degree.”
-Professor Javier Urcid, the Director of Graduate Studies, and Professor Janet McIntosh, Chair of the Department, are available to answer questions about the rules and procedures for graduate study in anthropology.
+This handbook serves as both a guidebook to the various resources available to graduate students and as a rulebook to help you complete all the steps required for your advanced degree in anthropology.
+For more information about general requirements applying to students in all Brandeis graduate programs, consult the current Brandeis University Bulletin, especially the section on GSAS "Requirements for the Degree."
+Professor Jonathan Anjaria, director of Graduate Studies, and Professor Janet McIntosh, department chair, are available to answer questions about the rules and procedures for graduate study in anthropology.

 Graduate Degree Programs in Anthropology